nionio6915/LPC1768-RepRapFirmware-Files/README.md

 # LPC1768-RepRapFirmware-Files
-ReARM config files for using sdavi's port of RepRapFirmware: https://github.com/sdavi/RepRapFirmware
+These are my ReARM config files for using sdavi's port of RepRapFirmware: https://github.com/sdavi/RepRapFirmware

+The binary releases of the firmware are here: https://github.com/dc42/RepRapFirmware/releases

 This is an experimental port of dc42's RepRapFirmware for LPC1768/LPC1769 based boards.
 These are Panucatt Re-Arm, Azteeg X5 MiniWiFi, SKR, maybe some others.